Emergent Liouvillian exceptional points from exact principles: Introduction

 \section{Introduction}

 Exceptional points (EPs) have emerged as a crucial property of non-Hermitian systems.
 Such systems naturally arise in open classical settings, for example, in optics \cite{Miri2019} and electronics \cite{DeCarlo2022}, and their connection with the fundamental topic of PT-symmetry \cite{ElGanainy2018} has further fueled interest in the topic.
 The progress on the classical and semiclassical fronts has led to the investigation of EPs in open quantum systems.
-While there are many approaches in this direction \cite{Muller2008,Sergeev2023,Saha2023,Saha2024,Saha2024a,Lin2024}, the most common one has been the use of master equations (MEs).
-Due to its linear structure, the Lindblad ME can naturally be written as a homogeneous matrix differential equation, with a non-Hermitian coefficient or \textit{Liouvillian} matrix, which generally shows EPs \cite{AmShallem2015,Mathisen2018,Hatano2019,Minganti2019,Perina2022}.
+While there are many approaches in this direction \cite{Muller2008,Sergeev2023,Saha2023,Archak2024a,Archak2024b,Lin2024}, the most common one has been the use of master equations (MEs).
+Due to its linear structure, the Lindblad ME can naturally be written as a homogeneous matrix differential equation, with a non-Hermitian coefficient or \textit{Liouvillian}\footnote{Throughout this work, we use the term "Liouvillian" strictly only for the generator of Lindbladian evolution.} matrix, which generally shows EPs \cite{AmShallem2015,Mathisen2018,Hatano2019,Minganti2019,Perina2022}.
 Liouvillian EPs have been recently explored in the contexts of topological properties \cite{Kumar2021,Chen2022,Abbasi2022,Sun2023,Bu2023,Khandelwal2024,Sun2024}, dynamics towards steady states \cite{Khandelwal2021,Zhang2022,Zhou2023,Chen2024,Zhang2024,Chatterjee2024}, postselection of quantum jumps \cite{Minganti2019,Minganti2020,Chen2021,Minganti2022} and entanglement production \cite{Kumar2022,Li2023,Teixeira2023,Khandelwal2024}.
-Since master equations constitute a fundamentally inexact approach, these investigations are limited in their regime of validity, specifically to weakly-coupled Markovian dynamics \cite{Breuer2007,Wiseman}.
+Since master equations constitute a fundamentally approximate approach, these investigations are limited in their regime of validity, specifically to weakly-coupled Markovian dynamics \cite{Breuer2007,Wiseman}.
 It was recently found that non-Markovian effects can, in some scenarios, lead to entirely different EPs \cite{Lin2024}.
 However, it is an open question, whether the phenomena associated to Liouvillian EPs could carry over to regimes far beyond the validity of master equations.
-In other words, are Liouvillian EPs a simple artefact of the usual ME approximations, or an emergent property arising from fundamental properties of open quantum systems?
+In this work, we ask the question: are Liouvillian EPs, and their associated effects, merely artefacts of master equation approximations, or do they reflect fundamental properties of open quantum systems?